How to sell online courses to a small, warm audience

 The short version

 Stop waiting for a bigger audience.
 Sell to the warm one you have, with a specific promise, a price set by the outcome, and a direct offer through your own channels.
 Then build the course so people actually finish, because finishers are what turn a single launch into a product that keeps selling.
-The audience was never too small.
-The offer just had to be sharp, and the course had to deliver.
-For the income model this builds toward, read leveraged income, not passive income.

 Frequently asked questions